rngtng/NabaztagHackKit/README.md

 ### Compile & Run

 The kit comes with violet sources and binaries to compile custom Nabaztag bytecode.
-On a linux machine those binaries are compiled on instalation of the gem.
+On a linux machine those binaries are compiled on installation of the gem.
 Following three binaries are available:

 #### mtl_merge